swatson555/swatson555.github.io/hakyll-blog/posts/2018-07-28-haskell-tutorial-1.md

 6
 ```

 Do you see what's happening here?
-We evaluate the function's arguments first and, then substitute the result into the function's body. `doubleNum (numWithPrint 6)` got reduced to `doubleNum 6` but, we have a side effect.
+We evaluate the function's arguments first and, substitute the result into the function's body. `doubleNum (numWithPrint 6)` got reduced to `doubleNum 6` but, we have a side effect.
 The side effect was printing to stdout.
 Let's look at what happens if we used normal order evaluation.

 ```bash
 1> doubleNum (numWithPrint 6)